-- Few : A few breathing disturbances were detected on the last tracked night.
+- Low: Low breathing disturbances level on the last monitored night.

-- Moderate : A moderate amount of breathing disturbances were detected on the last tracked night.
+- Moderate: A moderate amount of breathing disturbances was detected on the last monitored night.

-- High : A high volume of breathing disturbances were detected on the last tracked night.
+- High: A high volume of breathing disturbances was detected on the last monitored night.

 Sharing my results

-You can find each night scan record and history in the Health Mate app and you can easily share it as a PDF with a doctor or a healthcare professional.
-This can help you assist with early diagnosis and prevention in case of breathing disturbance detection.
+You can find each night scan record and history in the Health Mate app and you can easily share it with someone as a PDF.
+This can help assist you with maintaining your overall wellness.